Some Astronomy Hacks

 The subtitle is the Mathematics of Uncertainty.
 The title is a play on the statement by Einstein, “God does not play dice with the universe.”
 While god may or may not play dice, do dice ever play god?

-Ian says that there are six ages of uncertainty, and he does not cover them in order that they were found for various reasons.
-I think that chaos theory was discussed out of order from when it was found by humans.
+Ian says that there are six ages of uncertainty, and he does not cover them in the order that they were found for various reasons.
+Chaos theory was discussed out of order from when it was found by humans.

 1. The first age of uncertainty involved gods, prophets, fortune tellers, seers, and the like.
 They could try to predict the future.
 They could supposedly explain what was going on in the world.